Publications and Research

 Recent Publications (last 5 years)

 Morrison, Jean, ed.
 The Northwest Company in Rebellion: Simon McGillivray’s Fort William Notebook, 1815, a new preface and edits by Michel S. Beaulieu and Thorold J. Tronrud.
-Thunder Bay: Thunder Bay Historical Museum Society, forthcoming.
+Thunder Bay: Thunder Bay Historical Museum Society, 2023.

 Nigro, Laura, Lori Chambers, and Michel S. Beaulieu.
 “Women Not Welcome: Martinie v. the Italian Society of Port Arthur.”
 In Essays in the History of Canadian Law Volume XII: New Perspectives on Gender and the Law, edited by Lori Chambers and Joan Sangster, 275-303.
-Osgoode Society for Canadian Legal History and the University of Toronto Press, in-press.
+Osgoode Society for Canadian Legal History and the University of Toronto Press, 2023.

 Nicol, Heather, Michel S. Beaulieu, and Diane Hirshberg.
 "The University of the Arctic (UArctic) as a Non-State Actor in the Circumpolar World."
 In Non-State Actors in the Arctic Region, edited by Nikolas Sellheim and Dwayne Menezes, 63-77.
 Cham, Switzerland: Springer, 2022.